Monviech/otobo-doc-otobo-installation/content/updating.rst

 Check Apache configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Newer versions of OTOBO may need you to adjust the apache configuration.
 From version 10.1 and onwards we moved from CGI to PSGI.
 Take a look at ``scripts/apache2-httpd-vhost-443.include.conf`` to see what settings needs to be adjusted/added.

-Step 4: Check for new needed perl modules
+Step 4: Check for new needed Perl modules
 ---------------------------------

 OTOBO needs new cpan packages for some version jumps.
 Please check if new packages are needed and install them if necessary.